Non-Stationary Critical Phenomena: Expanding The Critical Point: Fluctuations and criticality

 Next, using these spectral densities we characterise the power spectral density over the \emph{velocity} of the fluctuations through

 and then define a stochastic dispersion relation as the (possibly) multi-valued function

 equal to the velocities that correspond to local maxima in the power spectra $P^{\rho}_{|k|}(v)$.
-Similar quantities can then be defined for the individual species fields $\rho^\pm$ and are illustrated in Fig.~\ref{fig:fluctuations}, for the case of $\beta=1/2$.
+Similar quantities can then be defined for the individual species fields $\rho^\pm$ and are illustrated in Fig.~\ref{fig:fluctuations}(g) and (h), for the case of $\beta=1/2$.